Natural Alternative Therapies

 Check areas for moisture or leaks (especially basements).
 Regularly clean surfaces where mold grows.
 Use a homemade spray of Tea Tree Oil (about 8 drops) and water to kill mold without chemicals and to prevent reoccurrence.

-The common industrial cleaning products we use to clean our bathroom, kitchen, furniture, and windows are loaded with toxic chemicals, some of them do not even appear on the label.
+The common industrial cleaning products we use to clean our bathroom, kitchen, furniture, and windows are loaded with toxic chemicals, and some of them do not even appear on the label.

 You breathe these toxins in when you use them, and they pollute the air in your home for days.

-You can also easily use basic ingredients you have in your home, such as white vinegar, baking soda and hydrogen peroxide.
-You can clean just about everything with this stuff just as effectively as with the industrial crap.
+You can also easily use basic ingredients you have in your home, such as white vinegar, baking soda, and hydrogen peroxide.

-4. Clean Your Skin Care Products
+4. Switch to Natural Skin Care

 Just like cleaning products, common beauty and body care products are filled with toxins and chemicals.
 These penetrate your bloodstream easily through your skin and burden your immune system with more work.

-It’s highly important to avoid shampoos, soaps and lotions containing Parabens, synthetic fragrances, carcinogens (like the infamous SLS) and petrochemicals.
+It’s highly important to avoid shampoos, soaps, and lotions containing Parabens, synthetic fragrances, carcinogens (like the infamous SLS), and petrochemicals.

-Replace your beauty products with organic all-natural ones, such as the wonderful Dr. Hauschka body & face skincare products (and makeup!)
+Replace your beauty products with organic all-natural ones, such as the Dr. Hauschka body & face skincare products (and makeup!)

 First, the plastic.
 Bisphenol A, found in plastic items such as drinking bottles, causes reproductive-system defects in animals.
 And I can assume in us too.

-Try to minimize use of plastic in your home.
+Try to minimize the use of plastic in your home.
 Do not store food in plastic, do not heat food in plastic ever and plastic toys are not great either.
 At least stay away from children’s toys marked with a “3” or “PVC.

 Freezing stuff in plastic is just as bad.